armin-reichert/pacman/README.md

 And then you maybe become totally frustrated and lose interest.
 Or you give it a last try and search the internet again.
 And you will find articles about using state machines in game in general and also in the Pac-Man game.
 You will find introductory computer science courses on AI where Pac-Man is used as a test ground for implementing AI agents.
 This is certainly very interesting but it doesn't help you with your own Pac-Man implementation because these agents are programmed against some predefined Pac-Man framework and cannot be 1:1 used inside your own game.
 And it doesn't help you with the control of the overall game play too.

 Or you will watch all these introductions and tutorials about state machines and the different ways of implementing them.
-From basic switch-statements to object-oriented "state pattern"-based implementations, function pointers in C, C++, ready-made libraries like [Appcelerate](http://www.appccelerate.com/) and code generating tools, in the end you have to decide for something.
+From basic switch-statements to object-oriented "state pattern"-based implementations, function pointers in C, C++, ready-made libraries like [Appcelerate](http://www.appccelerate.com/), [Stateless4j](https://github.com/oxo42/stateless4j) or [Squirrel](http://hekailiang.github.io/squirrel/), in the end you have to decide for something.

 The more low-level implementations of state machines (switches, function pointers) are the most performant ones but as long a you achieve the performance goals for your game (60 frames/updates per second), you can use whatever implementation you like.
 And if you want to make your code understandable to other people for learning purposes it is certainly not the best way to choose the low-level ones.

 For that reason I decided to start from the ground up (the theoretical base which are Mealy-machines) and build my own state machine implementation.
-Of course, I could have used something existing like [Stateless4j](https://github.com/oxo42/stateless4j).
+Of course, I could have used something existing, but eating your own dog food is more fun.

 Whatever decision you take, the important thing IMHO is that you take a decision and stick to it, do not reinvent the state machine implementation for each use case from scratch!
 And now you can concentrate on the "real" stuff: